Tutorialsteacher

-How to call external commands in Python?
+How to call external command in Python?

 Invoking internal or external commands of the operating system as well as starting any other application available in the system can be achieved with the help of certain functions defined in two built-in modules - os module and subprocess module.